AESTHET1C/Backglass-2-Library/README.md

 `void displayNumber(int number, bool leading_zeros)` – Same as above, but with the option for leading zeros.

+`void displayText(char text[])` – Displays a short alphanumeric string.

-`void displayText(char text[], byte scroll_speed)` – Clears the display and starts scrolling an alphanumeric string at the specified speed.
+`void scrollText(char text[], byte scroll_speed)` – Clears the display and starts scrolling an alphanumeric string at the specified speed.
 Scrolling begins off-screen and ends off-screen.
 No action is taken if text is already scrolling.
 Scroll speed presets include:

 * SLOW_SCROLL
 * NORM_SCROLL